dipc-cc/hubbard/README.md

 ## Funding ##
-Financial support from Spanish AEI (FIS2017-83780-P) and the European Union's Horizon 2020 (FET-Open project [SPRING][spring] Grant No. 863098) is acknowledged.
+Financial support from Spanish AEI (FIS2017-83780-P), the Basque Departamento de Educación through the PhD scholarship no. PRE_2020_2_0049 (S.S.) and the European Union's Horizon 2020 (FET-Open project [SPRING][spring] Grant No. 863098) is acknowledged.

 <!---
 Links to external and internal sites.